classes-crispy/lykinakristi/resources/notes.md

 Act as if what you do makes a difference.
 It does.
 Testing Load Balancing Neural Networks I find that the harder I work, the more luck I seem to have.
 Automation Scalability Dream big and dare to fail.
 Latency Optimization Artificial Intelligence Simplicity is the ultimate sophistication.
 API
 Database Indexing Scalability The only way to do great work is to love what you do.
 OAuth Algorithm Container Orchestration Optimization Stay hungry, stay foolish.
 OAuth WebSockets Success is how high you bounce when you hit bottom.
 NLP
+Great things never come from comfort zones.
+Opportunities don't happen.
+You create them.
+Parallel Processing API Work hard in silence, let your success be your noise.